 $247 Million Dollar Verdict For Failing To Warn

 Mark Lanier is a fantastic trial lawyer that I routinely follow.
 He has been an idol of mine for years, even before I became a lawyer.
 Recently, in Dallas, Texas, Mark Lanier won a $247 million dollar verdict for victims of hip implants that went bad.
 He successfully argued that the warnings were inadequate.
 The jury agreed.
 This verdict follows a $1 billion dollar verdict and a $500 million dollar verdict last year.
 Instead of owning up to their mistakes and giving proper warnings from here on our for their hip devices, the hip manufacturer is paying more and more money to fight the message our community is sending them.

 I'm proud of our Dallas, Texas juries for standing up to this company and saying we do not want that kind of warnings on our products here.
 Do better if you want to profit from us.
-If you want to read more about this $247 million dollar verdict, click here.
+If you want to read more about this $247 million dollar verdict, check out the story

 How can we help?

 Here at The Button Law Firm, we handle all complex product liability cases.
 Specifically, medical devices that hurt people or drugs that kill.
-We are focused on taking on these billion dollar companies and not backing down.
-If you or a loved one has been injured by a defective product, dangerous drug or bad medical device, give us a call at our Dallas office 214-888-2216 or email me at [email protected] We are here for you and your family.
+We are focused on taking on these billion-dollar companies and not backing down.
+If you or a loved one has been injured by a defective product, dangerous drug, or bad medical device, give us a call at our Dallas office at 214-699-4409 or email me at [email protected].
+We are here for you and your family.